dentiny/duckdb-distributed-execution/docs/README.md

 # Duckherder - DuckDB Remote Execution Extension

-Duckherder is a DuckDB extension that enables remote query execution on server using [Arrow Flight](https://arrow.apache.org/docs/format/Flight.html) for data transfer.
+Duckherder is a DuckDB extension build upon [storage extension](https://github.com/duckdb/duckdb/pull/6066), which enables remote query execution on server using [Arrow Flight](https://arrow.apache.org/docs/format/Flight.html) for data transfer.
 It allows you to seamlessly work with remote tables as if they were local, while maintaining DuckDB's familiar SQL interface.

 ## Overview